Basic concepts

 labdata can run analysis on apptainer containers for reproducibility and configuration ease.
 Definitionfiles for default containers are in the containers folder.
 The command labdata build-container <CONTAINER FILE> --upload builds the container files and uploads to the analysis bucket on AWS.

-Command line usage
+Command line interface

 | Command | Description |